aswintim/To-do-list/README.md

 # todoadvanced
+Simple To-do list created using node.js in the backend, mongodb as the database and ejs of dynamic feature.
 Used Heroku for deployment.
-Used mongodb as database.

 live at: todobyaswin.herokuapp.com/